analogcode/Swift-Radio-Pro/README.md

 A: Nope.
 This is completely open source, you can do whatever you want with it.
 It's usually cool to thank the project if you use the code.
 Go build stuff.
 Enjoy.

 Q: How do I use the iTunes API instead of LastFM?
-A: Set the "useLastFM" key to false in the "SwiftRadio-Settings.swift" file.
+A: In the SwiftRadio-Settings.swift file, set the "useLastFM" key to "false".
 You do not need an API key to use the iTunes API.
 It is free.

 Q: The LastFM site isn't working properly?
 I can't create an API key.
 A: Official word from LastFM "the team are working to add support as soon as possible".
+You do not need a LastFM key if you use the iTunes (or other) API.

 Q: Is there another API to get album/track information besides LastFM and iTunes?
 A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
 The [Echo Nest](http://developer.echonest.com/) has all kinds of APIs that are fun to play with.